Senior Transportation and Mobility Planner

 - Education and Training:

-- A Bachelor's Degree from an accredited college or university in Transportation/Urban Planning, Business/Public Administration, or a related field is required.
+- A Bachelor's Degree from an accredited college or university in Transportation Planning or Urban Planning, Engineering, Business/Public Administration, or a related field is required.

-- A Master's Degree in Transportation/Urban Planning, Business/Public Administration, or a related field, is preferred and may substitute for two (2) years of the required experience.
+- A Master's Degree in Transportation Planning or Urban Planning, Engineering, Business/Public Administration, or a related field, is preferred and may substitute for two (2) years of the required experience.

 - License and Certificate: Possession of, or ability to obtain, a valid driver's license.